sachinsapkotadev/ModGuruWebsidehtml/Upload.md

 - APK files are not hosted in this mirror structure
 - External links require internet connection
 - Maintain consistency with existing pages for best user experience
+- All app/game HTML files are in the root directory, not in subdirectories